Mohammadbinshahid/Team4_Capstone_Project/README.md

 * **Weather Data Schema**:
   * [Coming Soon]

-**Connection with Machine Learning Model**: The classificaiton regression machine learning model will upadate the flight_delayed_prediction target field in the aforementioned table(s) to determine whether or not a flight is predicted to be delayed.
+**Connection with Machine Learning Model**: The supervised classificaiton regression machine learning model will update the flight_delayed_prediction target field in the aforementioned table(s) to determine whether or not a flight is predicted to be delayed or cancelled.

 _____

 <a name="machine-learning-model"></a>
 ### Machine Learning Model

-**Provisional Machine Learning Model**: Supervised Classification Regression Model using PySpark
+**Provisional Machine Learning Model**: Supervised Classification Regression Model using Spark for Python and JavaScript

-**Description**: This web application uses the Supervised Classification Regression Machine Learning Model that is implemented by using PySpark since the flight_delayed_prediction target variable stores binary predictions (i.e. the flight is either "delayed" or "not_delayed").
+**Description**: This web application uses the Supervised Classification Regression Machine Learning Model that is implemented in Python for testing and JavaScript for deployment since the flight_delayed_prediction target variable stores binary predictions (i.e. the flight is either "delayed" or "not_delayed").
 This flight delay prediction model is based on the deep learning and [Levenberg-Marquart algorithm](https://journalofbigdata.springeropen.com/articles/10.1186/s40537-020-00380-z).

 **Features**:
 * **Flight Data Features**: